Wasabi (Little Mix song): Critical reception

 The "Wasabi" intro video features Piers Morgan (pictured) on the group's LM5 Tour performance as way of "clapping back" for his "slut-shaming" remarks towards them.

 BuzzFeeds Matt Stopera, named the song "the best song they've ever recorded".
 He also said that the song is like a "big f*ck you to haters and people who suck".
 Alexis Petridis from The Guardian stated, "The vocals on Wasabi, meanwhile, are similarly daft but it’s still thrilling, jolting you from minimal electronics to an explosive, distorted guitar-driven middle-eight".
 Ross McNeilage MTV UK wrote that the song is "essentially Move's older, death-dropping sister".

 Elisabeth Woronzoff of PopMatters said that "they have always advocated for combining empowerment and fun — and this is certainly where 'Wasabi' finds its allure".
 Writing for Idolator, Mike Nied stated that the song "hits back at haters over a frenetic, constantly evolving production" while also describing it as an "unhinged bop".
 Writing for Gay Times, Sam Damshenas described the song as a dance-pop anthem also writing that it was hailed by fans and critics as one of the best songs of their entire career.
 Matt Stopera from BuzzFeed also hailed it as one of the group's best single releases.

 Live performances

 Little Mix performed "Wasabi" for the first time as a part of the setlist of their sixth concert tour, LM5: The Tour, in 2019.
 Before the song was performed on tour, a mash-up of videos by YouTubers and celebrities praising the group for using their platform to promote body positivity and female empowerment, served as an opener as they transition to the second segment of the show.
 A clip of Piers Morgan, a Good Morning Britain presenter, appeared amongst the videos with him asking the group to make a "public apology", after member Jesy Nelson called him a "silly twat" for slut-shaming the group.
 The group then rose to the stage via stage lift, and proceeded to the performance proper.
 They also performed the song on their GRLS Festival setlist, where they headlined the event on 7 March 2020 in Brazil.

+After Nelson quit the group in December 2020, the other members chose to carry on as a trio, before later announcing in November 2021 that they would take an indefinite hiatus in 2022 to pursue solo careers.
+The group performed the song during the Confetti Tour in April and May 2022, with member Perrie Edwards singing Nelson's verse.
+From 2025, Thirlwall included "Wasabi" in her solo festival performances and on the setlist for her That's Showbiz Baby: the Tour, as part of a medley alongside her songs "It Girl" and "Midnight Cowboy".
+For her 2026 festival performances, Thirlwall placed "Wasabi" in another medley with two of her collaboration songs, "Gossip" and "Boy Crazy".